Adult supervising a child wearing floaties, a key practice for swimming safety.

 Comprehensive water safety infographic showing five essential protection layers: active supervision techniques with touch supervision and 10/20 rule, four-layer pool barrier system with proper fencing and alarms, Coast Guard-approved life jacket selection with Type II/III specifications, water survival skills training including jump-push-turn-grab sequence, and emergency response preparation with CPR and rescue equipment.
 Each section includes specific measurements, timeframes, and actionable steps for implementing life-saving water safety measures.

-Know the Real Risks of Drowning
+What Are the Real Risks of Drowning?

 It’s a sobering fact, but an important one to know: drowning is a leading cause of accidental death for young children.
 According to the CDC, it’s the main cause of death for kids aged 1 to 4.
 Unlike what we see in movies, drowning is often silent and can happen in less than a minute.
 There might not be any splashing or yelling for help.
 Understanding this reality is the first step in preventing it.
 When you know how quickly and quietly a situation can become dangerous, it reinforces why constant vigilance is non-negotiable.
 This knowledge isn’t meant to scare you, but to empower you to take water safety seriously every single time.

-Practice Active Supervision
+How to Practice Active Supervision

 Active supervision means giving your full, undivided attention to children in or near the water.
 This is more than just being nearby; it means putting your phone away, closing the book, and keeping your eyes on your kids.
 The American Red Cross emphasizes that you should maintain this focus even if lifeguards are on duty.
 A lifeguard is responsible for everyone in the pool, but you are your child’s first line of defense.
 For young children, this means being within arm’s reach at all times, a practice known as “touch supervision.”
 Never leave a child unattended near any body of water, not even for a second.